Thai nationality law: Dual nationality

-– Foreign women taking their Thai husband nationality: Female foreigners who naturalize as Thai's are also generally able to keep their foreign citizenship unless their original country prohibits it.
-However, Thai nationality may be stripped from them if they were found to make a false declaration in their Thai citizenship application, makes use of their former nationality (which mainly means using their foreign passport to enter Thailand); have lived outside of Thailand for more than five years; does anything prejudicial to the Thai state, national security or public order; or retains the nationality of a state at war with Thailand.
+– Foreign women naturalizing through marriage to a Thai husband: Women who acquire Thai nationality through marriage are generally allowed to retain their original citizenship, unless their country of origin prohibits dual nationality.
+However, Thai citizenship may be revoked if the individual is found to have made a false declaration in their application, uses their foreign passport to enter or conduct legal matters in Thailand, resides outside Thailand for more than five years without maintaining domicile, engages in activities harmful to national security or public order, or retains the nationality of a state at war with Thailand.